 The church is built in the traditional shape of kåta with a broad base and sloping rooflines that look like a pyramid.

-Inside, the church is large enough to host 800 worshippers that visit on weekends and at weddings.
+Inside, the church is large enough to host 800 worshippers who visit on weekends and at weddings.

 In the future, the church will be carefully dismantled and rebuilt a couple of kilometers to the east of Kiruna, but, for now, it is standing in its original location, surrounded by trees.